Tripartite State Characterization via Activated Bipartite Entanglement: Experimental proposal

-To observe the bounds for tripartite entanglement, we must be able to prepare a wide class of 3-qubit GHZ-type and W-type states.
-Here we present an experimental proposal based on the utilisation of internal degrees of freedom of light \cite{Balthazar16a, Balthazar16b} associated with single photon source produced by SPDC \cite{GHZOAM}.
-In particular, we use three degrees of freedom of a single photon to codify the qubits, namely the propagation path (p), the polarization (P), and the transverse modes (M).
-Our tripartite state is described by $\ket{pPM}$.
-We codify subsystem $A$ in the polarization degree of freedom ($\ket{H} \equiv \ket{0},\ket{V} \equiv \ket{1}$), subsystem $B$ in the first order of HG modes ($\ket{HG_{10}}=\ket{h}\equiv \ket{0}, \ket{HG_{01}}=\ket{v}\equiv \ket{1}$), and subsystem $C$ in path degree of freedom ($\ket{up}=\ket{u}\equiv \ket{0}, \ket{down}=\ket{d}\equiv \ket{1}$) \cite{Balthazar16b}.
-We define the order of qubits as $\ket{C}\otimes \ket{A} \otimes \ket{B}$.
+To observe the bounds for tripartite entanglement we must be able to prepare a wide class of 3-qubit GHZ and W states.
+Here we present an experimental proposal based on the utilization of internal degrees of freedom of light associated with single photon source produced by Spontaneous Parametric Down Conversion (SPDC) \cite{GHZOAM}.
+In particular, we propose the use three degrees of freedom of a single photon to codify the qubits, namely the propagation path (p), the polarization (P), and the transverse modes (M).
+The tripartite state is described by $\ket{pPM}$.
+Experimental studies of GHZ states with the three degrees of freedom of light were performed in the regime of intense laser beams [14, 15].
+By exploiting the classical-quantum analogy, Mermin's inequalities were violated [14].
+To the best of our knowledge, experimental implementation of tripartite states codified in internal degrees of freedom of a single photon has not yet been performed.
+In this section, we present a proposal and perform a numerical simulation of the circuit to show the accordance of ABE measurement for a physical system.